NVIDIA/NeMo/docs/source/asr/configs.rst

 Nemo supports creating code-switched synthetic utterances on-the-fly during training/validation/testing.
 This allows you to create ASR models which support intra-utterance code switching.
-If you have Nemo formatted audio data on disk (either JSON manifests or tarred audio data), you can easily mix as many of these languages together by adding some extra parameters to your `train_ds`, `validation_ds`, and `test_ds`.
+If you have Nemo formatted audio data on disk (either JSON manifests or tarred audio data), you can easily mix as many of these audio sources together as desired by adding some extra parameters to your `train_ds`, `validation_ds`, and `test_ds`.

+Please note that this allows you to mix any kind of audio sources together to create synthetic utterances which sample from all sources.
+The most common use case for this is blending different languages together to create a multilingual code-switched model, but you can also blend together different audio sources from the same languages (or language families), to create noise robust data, or mix fast and slow speech from the same language.

-For code-switched models, we recommend using AggTokenizer for your Tokenizer.
+For multilingual code-switched models, we recommend using AggTokenizer for your Tokenizer if mixing different languages.

-The following provides an example using 3 languages: English (en), German (de), and Japanese (ja) added to the `train_ds` model block, however you can add similar logic to your `validation_ds` and `test_ds` blocks too for on-the-fly code-switched validation and test data too.
+The following example shows how to mix 3 different languages: English (en), German (de), and Japanese (ja) added to the `train_ds` model block, however you can add similar logic to your `validation_ds` and `test_ds` blocks for on-the-fly code-switched validation and test data too.
 This example mixes together 3 languages, but you can use as many as you want.
-However, be advised that the more languages you add, the higher your `min_duration` and `max_duration` need to be set to ensure all languages make it into most utterances, and settings these higher will use more VRAM per mini-batch during training and evaluation.
+However, be advised that the more languages you add, the higher your `min_duration` and `max_duration` need to be set to ensure all languages are sampled into each synthetic utterance, and setting these hyperparameters higher will use more VRAM per mini-batch during training and evaluation.

 .. code-block:: yaml